Washington–Rawson: Decline and razing

 With the advent of the electric streetcar in the 1890s and then the automobile, wealthy Atlantans flocked to new, leafy neighborhoods like Ansley Park and Druid Hills and the southside soon became unfashionable.
 The Standard Club moved to Ponce de Leon Avenue in Midtown in 1929.
 By the 1950s the neighborhood had fallen on hard times and was targeted for "aggressive" urban renewal.
 It was at this time that the term "Washington–Rawson" was used for the area.
 Prior to that, most references to the area were references to individual streets, intersections or directionals (e.g. south side).
-The western side of Washington–Rawson neighborhood was leveled in the 1950's to construct the Downtown Connector, reducing the neighborhood by half.
+The western side of Washington–Rawson neighborhood was leveled in the 1950s to construct the Downtown Connector, reducing the neighborhood by half.

-Some sources state the leveling of the neighborhood for the stadium was part of Mayor Ivan Allen, Jr. "vision was to build an entertainment facility that would bring black and white Atlantans together", "cradled as it was between the commercial business community and the black neighborhood of Summerhill."
+Some sources state the leveling of the neighborhood for the freeway (and future stadium) was part of Mayor Ivan Allen, Jr. "vision was to build an entertainment facility that would bring black and white Atlantans together", "cradled as it was between the commercial business community and the black neighborhood of Summerhill."
 Other sources note that the original 1940s plan was to route the Downtown Connector freeway on the west side of downtown; the later plan to route it east of downtown was an effort to remove low-income black neighborhood and provide a buffer between the central business district and what remained of the black Summerhill, Mechanicsville and Peoplestown neighborhoods.

-The remaining eastern side of Washington–Rawson neighborhood was demolished in the early 1960's to make room for Atlanta–Fulton County Stadium and its parking lots.
+The remaining eastern side of Washington–Rawson neighborhood was demolished in the early 1960s to make room for Atlanta–Fulton County Stadium and its parking lots.
 Today, the area is part of the neighborhood of Summerhill.